-This latest facelift hasn’t done much to change our opinion of the Ateca.
-It remains one of the best five-seat crossovers you can buy.
-It drives well, has a good range of strong, economical engines, looks/feels the part (at least outside, the interior looks a bit dull) and doesn’t cost the earth to buy in the first place.
+The Ateca remains one of the best five-seat crossovers you can buy.
+It drives well, has a good range of strong, economical engines, looks and feels the part (outside at least, the interior looks a bit dull) and doesn’t cost the earth to buy in the first place.

 Its only real flaw is the competition.
 The Skoda Kodiaq, which is every bit as good as the Ateca (if not as sharp to drive), is even more practical thanks to the two extra seats in the boot.
-Admittedly it might cost a little more money to buy outright, but if you’re on a PCP deal the price difference between a decently-specced Ateca and the Skodiaq is negligible.
+Admittedly it might cost a little more money to buy outright, but if you’re on a PCP deal the price difference between a decently specced Ateca and the Kodiaq is negligible.

-Then there's the new Leon Estate, of which you can read our review by clicking here.
-It's a much newer car than the Ateca, and better to drive, more practical and more economical.
-If we wanted a family-friendly Seat it's what we'd choose.
+Then there's the new Leon Estate, which is a much newer car than the Ateca, and better to drive, more practical and more economical.
+If you’re not dead set on an SUV, it’s a compelling alternative.